1. HOME

 It's from the Major General's patter song and is guaranteed to make you work as it's the tongue's equivalent of a triathlon!

-The lyrics include many difficult combinations, impossible to get right unless you articulate clearly.
-Have fun this excerpt.*
+The lyrics include many difficult combinations, a wide range of individual sounds, that are impossible to say the right way unless you articulate clearly.

 (I had a play with it too.
 You can listen to my effort if you wish.
 You'll find it below the words.)